Dispose of Egg Cartons Right

 Paper Egg Cartons

-Paper egg cartons can be recycled curbside or at a mixed paper drop off.
-Paper egg cartons should be empty, clean and dry with no egg residue.
+Paper egg cartons can be recycled curbside or at a mixed paper drop-off.
+Paper egg cartons should be empty, clean, and dry with no egg residue.
 See more about recycling mixed paper and boxes

-Paper egg cartons can also be shredded and placed in a home composting system as brown (carbon) material.
+Paper egg cartons can be shredded and placed in a home composting system as brown (carbon) material.
 See details about composting at home

 Plastic Egg Cartons